 These limitations can be mitigated by allowing a “cluster” of multiple engines in a single hull.
 Multi-engined large ships can increase performance over single-engined ships, while absorbing more engine damage.

-- All M-drives, J-drives, and powerplants in a multi-engine ship must be of the same (letter) size.
+- All M– and J-drives, and powerplants in a multi-engine ship must be of the same (letter) size.

-- Each engine of the cluster must have a rating of at least 1 for the size of hull.
-(This effectively limits Book 2 engines to a maximum hull size of 12000 tons, reasonable for a "small-ship" campaign.)
+- Each engine in a cluster must have a rating of at least 1 for the size of hull.
+(This effectively limits Book 2 engines to a maximum hull size of 12000 tons, reasonable for a “small-ship” campaign.)